All Episodes

 And on one occasion, the woman alleges that Moore kissed her.

-Please just get a get o get this over with, whatever it is, just get it over with.
+Whatever it is, just get it over with.

 Then the woman says she asked Moore to take her home, which he did.

-The age of consent in Alabama's sixteen.
+The age of consent in Alabama, 16.

 The women are alleging that Moore pursued romantic relationships with them, and one allegation involved kissing and only kissing.

-And uh we'll go into all the details of all this in a second, but joining us now is the Alabama Senate candidate, Judge Roy Moore.
+And we'll go into all the details of all this in a second, but joining us now is the Alabama Senate candidate, Judge Roy Moore.

-Judge, welcome back to the uh program.
+Judge, welcome back to the program.

 Thanks for being with us.

-Let's you're now reading it.
+Judge, let's talk about first, you're now reading it.

 I know you put out a number of statements, but I think we should address it head on.

-What what do you make of these allegations?
+What do you make of these allegations?

 Well, Sean, first let me say this.

-Uh these allegations are completely false, false and misleading.
+These allegations are completely false and misleading.

-This is this is really hard to get on tell uh radio and explain this, and as these allegations are just completely false.
+This is really hard to get on our radio and explain this.

 What do you make specifically?

-What is your do you know Miss Kaufman?
+Do you know Miss Kaufman?

 Do you know the mother?

-I don't know Miss Korkman from anybody.
+I don't know Ms. Kaufman from anybody.

-I know I've never talked to her, never had any contact with her.
+I've never talked to her, never had any contact with her.

 Allegations of sexual misconduct with her are completely false.